umsundu/umsundu.github.io/_posts/2025-12-08-Cobalt-Strike-Automating-Command-Execution-on-Beacon-Check-in-with-Aggressor-Script.md

 **Note:** BOF .cna files must be loaded before your automation script, otherwise **fireAlias()** calls will fail silently because the aliases won't exist.

-Verify successful loading by checking the Script Console for any errors Test BOFs manually in a beacon before automating them

 ### Complete Automation Script
 Grab the code below and save as check-in-automated-tasks.cna